-The Parent has conducted detailed and thorough money laundering investigations into the former socalled "non-resident portfolio" in the Parent's Estonian Branch covering the period 2007-2015.
+The Parent has conducted detailed and thorough money laundering investigations into the former so-called "non-resident portfolio" in the Parent's Estonian Branch covering the period 2007-2016.
 The investigations were mandated by the Parent's Board of Directors and led by external Danish legal counsel.
 On 19 September 2018 the Parent made public the conclusions from the investigations.

 Owing to its business volume, the Parent is continually a party to various lawsuits and disputes and has an on-going dialogue with public authorities such as the DFSA.
-In particular, the investigations and events that took place in the Estonian branch are being discussed with the DFSA, the Danish State Prosecutor for Serious Economic and International Crime ("SØIK") and other public authorities such as the Estonian Financial Supervisory Authority ("Estonian FSA") the U.S. Department of Justice (the "DOJ") and the U.S. Securities and Exchange Commission (the "SEC"), the Tribunal de Grande Instance de Paris and the Eastern High Court.
+In particular, the investigations and events that took place in the Estonian branch are being discussed with the DFSA, SØIK and other public authorities such as the Estonian Financial Supervisory Authority ("Estonian FSA"), DOJ, SEC, the Tribunal de Grande Instance de Paris and the US Court of Appeal and the Danish courts.